SMTG-Bham/AmorphGen/docs/index.md

 ## Citing AmorphGen

-If you use AmorphGen in your research, please cite the JOSS paper (in preparation) and the GitHub repository:
+If you use AmorphGen in your research, please cite the GitHub repository:

 ```bibtex
 @misc{amorphgen,